divyaspec/divyaspec.github.io/about.md

 If you like my website, you can follow me on [@divyaspec](https://twitter.com/divyaspec).

-My personal projects can be checkout out at [github-projects](https://github.com/divyaspec)
+For checking out my personal projects, please follow the link [github-projects](https://github.com/divyaspec)

 Thanks for reading!